-In this article, you’ll find the authentic duas for fasting in Arabic, transliteration, and translation, with simple guidance on when to recite them.
+Below, you will find authentic duas for fasting in Arabic, with transliteration and translation, along with guidance on what to recite before fasting and at iftar according to the Sunnah.

 Dua Before Fasting (Suhoor/Intention)